LaCorridor/Logging.AzureEventHubs/README.md

 Logging.EventHubs implements logger providers for .NET Core 2.0 applications.
 It intends to provide a simple way to write .NET Core application logs into EventHubs.

 # Getting Started
-* In ASP.NET Core 2.0 WebSites, add reference to nuget package:
+* Install the Nuget Package:
 ```
 Install-Package LaCorridor.Logging.AzureEventHubs -Prerelease
 ```

-* Update `BuildWebHost` method in Program.cs, appending calling to `ConfgureLogging()`:
+* For .NET Core 2.0 Websites, Update `BuildWebHost` method in Program.cs, appending calling to `ConfgureLogging()`:
 ```csharp
 using LaCorridor.Logging.AzureEventHubs;